-Share this Image On Your Site
+Share This Infographic On Your Site

 Planning Ahead for Elderly Care

 The first step is to acknowledge the reality of your responsibilities for elderly care.2 According to a recent study, the number of unpaid elder home care providers (that is, relatives) is set to increase by 85% in the next 30 years, so planning for that reality now will help you to better face the responsibility when it finally arrives.

 First, think about your own life.
 When you get older, would you prefer living in your own home if you could do it without being a burden on family or friends?
 If you’re like the overwhelming majority of Americans, the answer is yes.
 Planning ahead will greatly increase the likelihood of this plan succeeding.

-The first, and most important step, to planning for in–home elderly care is to plan on hiring a professional.
+The first, and most important step to planning for in–home elderly care is to plan on hiring a caregiver who is professional.
 An in–home elderly care professional is knowledgeable, impartial, and totally prepared for the tasks of elderly home care that are overwhelming for those of us with no experience in the subject.

 Now – some people may feel guilty about hiring in–home elderly care may seem like giving up.
-You may like to think that you’re capable of handleing the responsibility yourself – but when you are emotionally so close to a situation like this, the decisions have incredible weight, the tasks seem endless, and meanwhile you still have your own responsibilities to take care of.
+You may like to think that you’re capable of handling the responsibility yourself – but when you are emotionally so close to a situation like this, the decisions have incredible weight, the tasks seem endless, and meanwhile you still have your own responsibilities to take care of.

 Preparing the Home for Elder Care